arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

-This specification does not affect message lifetime: If a client accesses a message via IMAP and half a second later via JMAP, then the message may have been deleted.
+This specification does not affect message lifetime: If a client accesses a message via IMAP and half a second later via JMAP, then the message may have been deleted between the two accesses.

 When the server processes the client's LOGIN/AUTHENTICATE command and enters Authenticated state, the server considers the way the client